knpuniversity/oo/knpu/episode2/centralize-connection.md

 object from within a class, we can't easily share it *or* control it.

 Instead, create all of your service objects in *one* place and then pass them into each other.
-This is stuff is hard - a lot of system violate the heck out of these rules!
+This stuff is hard - a lot of systems violate the heck out of these rules!
 And that's ok - I want you to learn to become a *great* object-oriented developer, so we're looking at the *best* way to do things.